Wednesday, February 22, 2023

 The second level of therapeutic effects is improvement in the sensory symptoms, once the inflammatory fire is quenched and the myelin sheath and other injured tissue have a chance to start restoring.
 Growth factor peptides, nerve growth factor peptides, mRNAs & miRNAs signal renewal, repair, and regeneration in the brain and in the periphery.

-The third level of therapeutic outcome is restoration of autonomic symptoms balance and the return of reparative vital capacity of the patient.
-The autonomic dysfunction With long term pluripotent treatment, the daily activities of patients with GBS improve and functional outcomes are positive.
+The third level of therapeutic outcome in patients is restoration of autonomic symptoms balance and the return of reparative vital capacity of the patient.
+Long term effective treatment with pluripotent stem cells and their exosomes allows for the daily activities of patients with GBS to improve with functional outcomes being positive.